-There are also braces and night splints available, which can help to stretch the arch and the calf of the foot.
-They are helpful in preventing stiffness and pain, which occurs in the morning.
+There are also braces and night splints available, which can help stretch the arch and the calf of the foot.
+They help prevent stiffness and pain, which occur in the morning.

 Some experts recommend using essential oils in the treatment of plantar fasciitis.
-There is not enough scientific evidence to support this belief, however, there are many patients who have claimed, that certain essential oils have helped with pain and inflammation reduction.
+There is not enough scientific evidence to support this belief.
+However, many patients have claimed that certain essential oils have helped with pain and inflammation reduction.

-Some of the essential oils that are recommended include rose essential oil, eucalyptus oil, lavender essential oil, and lemongrass essential oil.
-When using essential oils, it is important to note, that you need to dilute them first with a carrier oil before massaging it.
+Some of the recommended essential oils include rose essential oil, eucalyptus oil, lavender essential oil, and lemongrass essential oil.
+When using essential oils, it is important to note that you need to dilute them first with a carrier oil before massaging them.
 An example of carrier oil is coconut oil.
-Essential oils can also be inhaled, however, you need to steam the essential oil and mix it with hot water.
+Essential oils can also be inhaled.
+However, you need to steam the essential oil and mix it with hot water.

 Some lifestyle changes might help you to avoid the possibility of suffering from plantar fasciitis.
-It is recommended that you wear shoes, which provide good arch support.
+It is recommended that you wear shoes that provide good arch support.
 People who are long-distance workers or work very active jobs need to be very careful with their shoe choice.

 For physical activity, it is recommended to turn to low-impact workouts, such as bicycling or swimming.
-When working out, it is important to stretch the calves, plantar fascia and Achilles tendon before and after exercising.
-Your weight plays an important role, so if you’re overweight, do your best to lose the additional weight, as this reduces the pressure that is being put in your plantar fascia.
+When working out, it is important to stretch the calves, plantar fascia, and Achilles tendon before and after exercising.
+Your weight plays an important role, so if you’re overweight, do your best to lose the additional weight, reducing the pressure put on your plantar fascia.

 Recovery time will depend on the treatment that is used.
-Patients who have to undergo surgery might need longer to recover, as those who are treated with physical therapy only.
+Patients who undergo surgery might need longer to recover than those treated plantar fasciitis with physical therapy only.

-There was a belief, that heel spurs lead to plantar fasciitis, however, studies show that this is not the case.
+There was a belief that heel spurs lead to plantar fasciitis.
+However, studies show that this is not the case.
 A heel spur is a hook of bone, which can develop on the heel bone.
-It is caused by the same factors as plantar fasciitis, such as long-term pressure being put on the feet.
+The same factors cause it as plantar fasciitis, such as long-term pressure being put on the feet.
 Heel spurs can be diagnosed with the help of an X-ray.
-Some believe that heel spurs are the reason behind their foot pain, however, it is important to note that heel spurs usually don’t cause any symptoms at all.
+Some believe that heel spurs are the reason behind their foot pain.
+However, it is important to note that heel spurs usually don’t cause any symptoms at all.

 Those who suffer from plantar fasciitis are at an increased risk of developing heel spurs.
-Heel spurs don’t heal without surgery, but in most cases, they don’t cause any pain, so that surgery is not needed at all.
-When heel spurs do cause symptoms, they can be treated with the same home treatments that are used in plantar fasciitis, such as pain medications, resting, icing, and wearing shoe inserts for additional support or cushioning.
+Heel spurs don’t heal without surgery, but in most cases, they don’t cause any pain, so surgery is unnecessary.
+When heel spurs cause symptoms, they can be treated with the same home treatments used in plantar fasciitis, such as pain medications, resting, icing, and wearing shoe inserts for additional support or cushioning.

-Plantar fasciitis is a condition that can affect children as well, if they wear old or unsupportive shoes, or if they overuse the ligament.
-As the condition can get worse over time, it is very important that as soon as you experience symptoms, you visit a doctor and get the proper diagnosis and treatment.
+Plantar fasciitis is a condition that can affect children if they wear old or unsupportive shoes or overuse the ligament.
+As the condition can worsen over time, it is very important that as soon as you experience symptoms, you visit a doctor in NYC and get the proper diagnosis and treatment.

 Icing the heel can help to reduce plantar fasciitis symptoms in children.
 It is also recommended to massage the area and prevent the children from jumping, running, or standing for a long time, as resting helps the healing process.

-Do your best to teach your children warmup exercises and stretches, and how important it is to do them before being physically active.
-Your doctor might also recommend a change of shoe-wear.
+Do your best to teach your children warmup exercises and stretches and how important it is to do them before being physically active.
+Your plantar fasciitis doctor might also recommend a change of shoe wear.

-What we eat makes a big difference, especially if we suffer from a certain condition and are in the healing process.
-While more research is necessary on what helps with plantar fasciitis, there are certain supplements that are known to help with tissue healing and repair.
+What we eat makes a big difference, especially if we suffer from certain conditions and are healing.
+While more research is necessary on what helps with plantar fasciitis, certain supplements help with tissue healing and repair.

 These supplements include glucosamine, bromelain, zinc, vitamin C, and fish oil.
-It is better to take in all these nutrients through a balanced diet, rather than from taking supplements.
+It is better to take in all these nutrients through a balanced diet rather than by taking supplements.

-Before taking supplements, it is important that you speak to your doctor first, who can determine whether it is necessary for you to take such supplements or not.
-Eating a balanced diet will not only assist your healing process but also help you lose weight or maintain a healthy weight, which relieves your heels.
+Before taking supplements, you must speak to your doctor first, who can determine whether it is necessary for you to take such supplements or not.
+Eating a balanced diet will assist your healing process and help you lose weight or maintain a healthy weight, which relieves your heels.

-When the condition is left untreated, it can lead to chronic heel pain, which can change the way that you walk and increase the risk of an injury to the knees, legs, hips, or back.
-Some treatment options, such as corticosteroid injections, can weaken the plantar fascia ligament, which increases the risk of a rupture of the ligament.
-Surgery is also connected to some side effects, amongst which reactions to anesthesia, bleeding, and infection.
+When the condition is left untreated, it can lead to chronic heel pain, which can change how you walk and increase the risk of an injury to the knees, legs, hips, or back.
+Some treatment options, such as corticosteroid injections, can weaken the plantar fascia ligament, increasing the risk of a rupture.
+Surgery is also connected to some side effects, reactions to anesthesia, bleeding, and infection.
 Detaching the plantar fascia can also cause nerve damage and permanent changes in the foot.

-In most cases, plantar fasciitis patients are able to get treated without the need for surgery but use physical therapy, home treatments, and other medical treatments instead.
-Depending on the individual, the severity of the damage, and the treatment used, symptoms might take from a couple of months and up to two years to improve.
+In most cases, plantar fasciitis patients can get treated without surgery but use physical therapy, home treatments, and other medical treatments instead.
+Depending on the individual, the severity of the damage, and the plantar fasciitis treatment used, symptoms might take from a couple of months and up to two years to improve.